samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 *Ingested Poison*

 A creature subjected to Torpor poison must succeed on a DC 15 Constitution saving throw or have the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition for 4d6 hours.
-The creature’s Speed is halved while the creature is Poisoned in this way.
+The creature's Speed is halved while the creature is Poisoned in this way.

 ---